harrycresswell/mood/README.md

 git submodule update --remote --merge
 ```

+Ensure you replace your existing `assets` folder with the one found in `exampleSite/assets`.

+Now commit and push your changes, as normal.

 ## Choose a specific theme verison

 Move to the theme directory and list all available versions: